WELS Nurses Association

 Spotlight on the New postings:

 The WELS Parish Nurse Gathering is set for October 18th, 2014 at Christ Lutheran in Pewaukee, WI.
 Mark your calendars and join us!
-More information under the "Announcements".
+CLICK HERE for more information or to register!

-"Save the Date" - The annual Christian Life Resource National Convention has been set for November 1st, 2014 at St. Paul's in Slinger, Wisconsin.
+The annual Christian Life Resource National Convention has been set for November 1st, 2014 at St. Paul's in Slinger, Wisconsin.
 An excellent opportunity for nurses to grow in faith as we are "Equipped for Life"!
-More information under the "Announcements".
+For more information and to register go to the "Announcements".

 WELS Nurses Association Scholarship: As members of the WELS Nurses Association, you know that nursing is a unique, caring profession which exists to serve God's people and reflect Christ's love wordwide.
 We are asking you to partner with us to help prepare the next generation of compassionate and capable nurses through the establishment of the WELS Nurses Association (WELSNA) Scholarship at Wisconsin Lutheran College!
 Read more under the "Announcements".